kentasuzue/document-qa/README.md

 4) Anything else:
 OpenAI data controls enable sharing of the contents of the job description and resumes with OpenAI.
 Confidential information such as social security numbers should not be entered.
+MAX_RESUMES_SUMMARIZED can be changed from 10 to change how many candidate summaries are shown.